codex-team/kohana-aliases/README.md

 ));
 ```

-All you need after is to include alias creation and updating at your logic:
+All you need after is to include aliases creation and update methods into your logic.

 ### Resource creation